koza

 Commands:

-transform: Transform a source filejoin: Join multiple KGX files into a unified...split: Split a KGX file by specified fields with...prune: Prune graph by removing dangling edges and...append: Append new KGX files to an existing graph...normalize: Apply SSSOM mappings to normalize edge...merge: Complete merge pipeline: join → normalize...report: Generate comprehensive reports for KGX...node-report: Generate tabular node report with GROUP BY...edge-report: Generate tabular edge report with...node-examples: Generate sample rows per node type.edge-examples: Generate sample rows per edge type.
+transform: Transform a source file.join: Join multiple KGX files into a unified...load: Load KGX node/edge files into a DuckDB as-is.split: Split a KGX file by specified fields with...schema-export: Export the koza graph schema from a DuckDB...closurize: Apply closure expansion to a merged graph:...information-content: Compute information-content and...profile: Profile the shape of a graph: schema-smart...prune: Prune graph by removing dangling edges and...append: Append new KGX files to an existing graph...normalize: Apply SSSOM mappings to normalize edge...merge: Complete merge pipeline: join → normalize...report: Generate comprehensive reports for KGX...node-report: Generate tabular node report with GROUP BY...edge-report: Generate tabular edge report with...node-examples: Generate sample rows per node type.edge-examples: Generate sample rows per edge type.export: Write a koza DuckDB graph's nodes/edges...convert: One-shot KGX file format conversion (=...biolink-check: Check a graph against Biolink type...

 koza transform